ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 **Figure 5 - The unmasked and masked approximations of `max Q(s',a))`**

 As expected none of the unmasked values are zero, because they are maximums across all possible actions.
 But looking at the masked values, it seemed that far too many were zero!
 If our batch is sampled well from memory, we would expect the distribution of terminals (and associated zero `Q(s',a)` values) to match the distribution we see in training.
-For CartPole with an episode length of around 20, we would expect to see 20 times as many non-zero values as zeros.
+For cartpole with an episode length of around 20, we would expect to see 20 times as many non-zero values as zeros.
 From Figure 5 we see the opposite.

 Looking at how I was doing the masking the error became clear - I had the masking around the wrong way!
 Terminal is a boolean that is `True` when the episode is over, and `False` otherwise.